 Secondly, therefore, the very reasonable question arises, “Who are the elect?”
 But note what is happening.
 The question is no longer “What must I do to be saved?”
 (Acts 16:30, 31), but “How can I know I am among the elect?”
 A serious diversion and shift in emphasis has taken place.
 The gospel, as the proclamation of the “good news” that because of God’s great love for all sinners he has made a way by which each and every individual can be saved and therefore are assured of God’s loving, salvific will and desire that they be saved, along with the certain promise that they may appropriate this salvation to themselves by faith, is being pushed aside.
 The “good news” that God desires that no one should perish, and therefore calls all sinners to receive “the gift of eternal life,” that is, the salvation that he accomplished in Christ, who by his death on the cross took their sin upon himself, making it so that this salvation can be appropriated by any and all who hear this gospel message by simply putting their trust in Christ, has faded away.
 Rather than a joyful, universally applicable salvation message of divine saving love and grace demonstrated in the cross of Christ which can be sincerely offered to all and freely received by all by simple faith alone, the dark cloud of an unconditional deterministic salvation has taken front and center.
 The gospel as “good news” takes a back seat.

-Again, the emphasis has shifted dramatically from the proclamation of the “good news” that God has provided salvation for all sinners, assuring them that God loves them and desires them to be saved, and that they have access to this saving grace through faith in Christ, to a preoccupation over their predestined fate.
-Due to this deterministic definition of the doctrines of election and predestination people are now concerned about what God has decided for them, not what they need to decide about the salvation God graciously provided and offers to them.
-The person is completely removed from what will or will not happen to them with respect to their relationship with God and their eternal destiny.
+Again, rather than the “good news” as I have provided above the emphasis has shifted dramatically to a preoccupation over one’s predestined fate.
+Due to Lutzer’s deterministic definition of the biblical doctrines of election and predestination his hearers are now concerned about what God has decided for them, not what they need to decide about the salvation God graciously provided and offers to them.
+The individual sinner is completely removed from what will or will not happen to them with respect to their relationship with God and their eternal destiny.
 The assurance that God’s love and Christ’s work is savingly relevant to everyone has been removed.
 The assurance of God’s love and the saving applicability of Christ’s death on behalf of you or me or anyone else is placed in doubt.
 The emphasis has shifted from the salvation disclosed to all and available to all that is found in Christ, to an unknown decision of God made in eternity past regarding everyone’s eternal destiny.
 Once a doctrine of unconditional election is introduced and accepted as true, the gospel as “good news” vanishes.
-Rather than the gospel being truly evangelistic (“evangel” means “good news”), that is, confidently and genuinely proclaiming to all people that God has made a way of salvation and that they too can be saved by putting their faith in Christ, it is inverted into a particularistic, exclusivistic, mysterious determinism that causes people to want to know whether they have been divinely assigned to eternal life or eternal damnation.
+Rather than the gospel being truly evangelistic (“evangel” means “good news”), that is, confidently and genuinely proclaiming to all people that God has made a way of salvation and that they too can be saved by putting their faith in Christ, it is inverted into a particular, exclusive, mysterious determinism that causes people to want to know whether they have been divinely assigned to eternal life or eternal damnation.

-Thirdly, note that here we have an example of the suppression of reason and the diversion of inquiry characteristic of Calvinism.
+Thirdly, we have here an example of the suppression of reason and inquiry characteristic of Calvinism.
 Those who raise questions and concerns – the so-called “motor boaters” whose reaction is “I don’t like that at all” – are told that they ought not “to complain too much.”
 Lutzer’s “bargaining” question, “That fair enough?”, is ironic given that a concern and substantive criticism of the doctrine of election as unconditional has to do with God’s character as just and fair.
 If Lutzer is going to talk about what is fair, then it is both fair and legitimate to ask what is fair about unconditional election.
-I deal with this “fairness” issue in detail elsewhere, but it is sufficient to observe here that people’s common sense responses to unconditional election need to be stifled and redirected.
-And Lutzer’s redirection – “you can find out whether or not you are a member of the elect” – is not helpful at all, does not address the fundamental problem here and totally misses the point as I will explain below.
+I deal with this “fairness” issue in detail elsewhere, but it is sufficient to observe here that Calvinist’s need to have people’s common sense responses to unconditional election stifled and redirected.
+And Lutzer’s redirection – “you can find out whether or not you are a member of the elect” – is not helpful at all, does not address the fundamental problem here and totally misses the point.
 The point is still that God unconditionally elects only certain people to salvation.
 Whether I can know I am among the unconditionally elect, something Lutzer in the end fails to provide people, still leaves us with the problems attending this doctrine.
 In addition, Lutzer’s redirect in assuring people they can know they are among the elect is somewhat self-centered and narcissistic.
 “As long as I can know I am among the elect that is fine.
 I really don’t care (or more accurately), I really can’t care about anyone else.”
 The Calvinist will object to this assessment.
-But how could they?
-Given unconditional election does God do the same?
+But not coherently.
+How could they?
+Given unconditional election God does the same thing.
 It certainly seems that they must admit that God has taken that very same attitude.
-There are those for whom he cares (i.e., the elect), and therefore all the rest for whom God cares less, indeed creating them for the very purpose of predestining them to eternal damnation.
-The Calvinist would be objecting to the character of their own God and his own decree.
+There are those for whom he cares (i.e., the elect), and for all the rest God couldn’t care less.
+And I am serious about that.
+Think about it.
+Can you think about how God can care less about those he has decided not to save in created them for the very purpose of predestining them to eternal damnation and separation from himself.
+The Calvinist cannot object to my assessment above for he would be objecting to the character of his own God and his own divine decree.

 All the problems that attend the doctrine still remain, including, despite Lutzer’s assurances, whether or not you, I or anyone else can know they are among the elect.

 How does Lutzer answer his question, “So who are the elect?”
 Lutzer attacks it head-on.
 He boldly asserts “…you can find out whether or not you are a member of the unconditionally elect.”
-So how are we going to find out our status as among the unconditionally elect or the reprobate?
-Are we really going to be let in on the premundane choice of God as to who has been unconditionally elect and who has not?
-I thought that this was something no one is privy too.
-No one really knows who is elect and who is not.
+So how are we going to find out our status as unconditionally elect or one of the reprobate?
+Are we really going to be let in on the premundane choice of God as to who has been unconditionally chosen for salvation and who has not?
+I thought that according to Calvinists we were not supposed to pry into the eternal counsels of God.
+I thought this was information no one is privy too.
+We are usually told that no one really knows who is elect and who is not.

 “What you need to do, if God has worked in your heart, is to believe on Jesus, stop trusting your goodness, trust wholly in the work of Christ, transfer your trust to Jesus alone and then you will know that you are elect.
 “That’s the only way you can know – is by coming to Christ in humble repentance and receiving, by faith, the gift of eternal life.”